(If you would like to post a comment about anything in this page, go to the Club Talk Room of the Members' Area)

 Article reproduced with acknowledgements to the Cawdor Estate

 While we are thinking about names and their origins, where did the word ‘America’ come from?

 Those who accept the most popular notion that America was named after Amerigo Vespucci are actually espousing what would have been considered at the time an unpardonable heresy.
 To have a place or feature named after your forename, you had to be either a saint or a senior royal.
 The city of Washington was named for the first US president; neighbouring Georgetown for King George II - after whose Queen the Carolinas were named.
 The Cook Islands, Sidney, Telford, Canberra, the Hudson River, Buckingham Palace, Columbia are all named for prominent commoners – non-royals.
 Louisiana, Victoria, San Francisco, Willemstad, Jamestown, St Petersburg, Charlotte all respect the names of kings, queens or saints.
 Maps of territories all over the world named by Europeans are covered with examples of this standard observance, occasional exceptions not creeping in till the 20th century with the likes of Alice Springs.
 So, which commoner of the early 1500s might have given their surname to the New World?

-Well, when the navigator John Cabot sought financial backing for his planned expedition to the fabulous Indies by a westerly route north of the one taken by Columbus, he went to the notoriously abstemious King Henry VII who granted him a licence, or letters patent, to claim for the English Crown any lands not already known to Christian men, but adding the caveat that the crew’s voyage must be ‘at their own proper costs and charges’.
+Well, when the navigator John Cabot sought financial backing for his planned expedition to the fabulous Indies by a westerly route north of the one taken by Columbus, he went to the notoriously abstemious first Tudor king of England, Henry VII, who granted him a licence, or letters patent, to claim for the English Crown any lands not already known to Christian men, but adding the caveat that the crew’s voyage must be ‘at their own proper costs and charges’.